deficollective/defiscan/src/content/protocols/sky.md

 The `Pot` and `Jug` contracts represent the rates module.
 Respectively the `Pot`contract allows user to save at a specific _DAI Savings rate_ and the `Jug` contract handles stability fees.
 We note that the savings rate is not limited and may become either highly negative or positive under future governance proposals.

 As for the governance and tokens, the Mom contracts (`FlapperMom`, `FLopperMom`, `OSMMom`) have the ability to stop their child.
-The permissions to do so are granted by `DSChief`, the governance contract, but we have not found a way to list those permissions exhaustively.
+The permissions to do so are granted by `DSChief`, the governance contract, so that governance proposals can stop those contracts without delay.

 ![Overview of the CDP module](./diagrams/sky-cdp.png)